A Minimal-Assumption Analysis of Q-Learning with Time-Varying Policies: Numerical Simulations

 \subsection{Convergence Rates: On-Policy Q-Learning vs. Off-Policy Q-Learning}

-As explained by our sample complexity result in Corollary~\ref{coro1}, due to exploration limitations, Q-learning with on-policy sampling is expected to exhibit a slower convergence rate than its off-policy counterpart.
-We next verify this finding numerically.
+As indicated by the sample complexity result in Corollary~\ref{coro1}, due to exploration limitations, Q-learning with on-policy sampling is expected to converge more slowly than its off-policy counterpart.
+We next verify this observation numerically.
+In Algorithm~\ref{algo:Q-learning}, we choose the learning policy to be a convex combination of the uniform policy and the exponential softmax policy induced by $Q_k$, which corresponds to $\nu(\cdot)$ being the entropy function.

-By running on-policy Q-learning (cf. Algorithm~\ref{algo:Q-learning}) with $\epsilon = \tau = 0.15$ and initialization $Q_{0}(s, \mathrm{\emph{stay}}) = 100$ and $Q_{0}(s, \mathrm{\emph{move}}) = 90$, along with off-policy Q-learning using the same initialization and a uniform learning policy, we plot $\|Q_k - Q^*\|_\infty$ as a function of $k$ in Figure~\ref{fig:QkQstar}.
+By running on-policy Q-learning (cf. Algorithm~\ref{algo:Q-learning}) with $\epsilon =0.1$ and $\tau = 0.1$ and initialization $Q_{0}(s, \mathrm{\emph{stay}}) = 100$ and $Q_{0}(s, \mathrm{\emph{move}}) = 90$, along with off-policy Q-learning using the same initialization and a uniform learning policy, we plot $\|Q_k - Q^*\|_\infty$ as a function of $k$ in Figure~\ref{fig:QkQstar}.
 It is evident that although both algorithms converge, on-policy Q-learning converges more slowly due to its inherent exploration challenges, whereas off-policy Q-learning does not suffer from such limitations.
 Moreover, because on-policy Q-learning employs rapidly time-varying stochastic policies, it exhibits a larger standard deviation.
 This phenomenon is consistent with and corroborates our theoretical results.